GemHill/HTMLCSS/README.md

 * In your repo, click on the file you wish to edit
 * Click the pencil icon near the top right hand corner
 * You can then edit the file straight in github
-* When you're done, scroll down, keep the 'Commit directly to the master branch selected'
+* When you're done, scroll down, keep the 'Commit directly to the master branch' selected
 * Click Commit changes

 ### Through the command line